-Current TRL: Target TRL: 5 Application Need/Date: 2020 Application Mission: Athena Contract Duration: 24 months S/W Clause: N/A
+Current TRL: 2 Target TRL: 5 Application Need/Date: 2020 Application Mission: Athena Contract Duration: 24 months S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A

-ATHENA ISM hexapod based on linear actuators

-Programme: СТР Reference: C215-037MS

-Title: ATHENA ISM hexapod based on linear actuators

-Total Budget: 800 kEuro

-Budget:

-To design and implement a bredboard model of an hexapod system based on linear actuators compatible with the requirements of the ATHENA mission to be used as its Instrument Switching Mechanism (ISM) - a critical element of the Mirror Assembly Module.

-The ATHENA ISM is a critical element of the Mirror Assembly Module that allows moving the mirror in 6 degrees of freedom once in orbit.
+ATHENA ISM h nexapod based on linear ac tuators Programme: СТР Reference: C215-037MS Title: ATHENA ISM hexapod base d on linear actu uators Total Budget: 800 kEuro Objectives actuators compa implement a bredboard mode patible with the requirements of tching Mechanism (ISM) - a c of the ATHENA mission to be used as its Description the mirror in 6 degrees of freedom once in orbit.
 This ability allows to place the focal point of the telescope in a large geometric range at the level of the instruments, making it possible to have the full effective area of the mirror at each one of the 2 instruments (or sub arrays) and even defocus or dither.

-The ISM needs to be verified in order to ensure (1) compatibility with the structural loads during launch (although launch locks are foreseen), (2) the required accuracy and stability in the placement of the mirror node, (3) the ability to reach the required geometrical range foreseen for ATHENA, and (4) the effectiveness of its control system (open or closed loop using external metrology).

-The proposed scope of Work covers the development activities at hexapod level as well as activities that are complementary to the actuator's current activities which are raising actuator's TRL to TRL 5 and ensuring the critical ball-joint & actuator thermal design.

-In order to achieve the discussed system maturity, the main goals proposed are:

-- 1. To build a full scale breadboard model of the Instrument Selection Mechanism based on the linear actuators. - 2.
-To build control system breadboard. - 3.
-To perform testing leading to completion of the activity at least at TRL 4 on ISM level.
+The ISM needs to be verified in order to ensure (1) compatibility with the structural loads stability in the p geometrical ran during launch (although launch locks are foreseen), (2) the required accuracy and stability in the placement of the mirror node, (3) the ability to reach the required geometrical range foreseen for ATHENA, and (4) the effectiveness of its control system (open or closed loop using external metrology). (open or closed loop using external metrology).
+The proposed scope of Work covers the development activities at hexapod level as well as activities that are complementary to the actuator's current activities which are raising actuator's TRL to TRL 5 and ensuring the critical ball-joint &amp; actuator thermal design.
+In order to achieve the discussed system maturity, the main goals proposed are: 1.
+To build a full scale breadboard model of the Instrument Selection Mechanism based on the linear actuators.
+2. To build control system breadboard.
+3. To perform testing leading to completion of the activity at least at TRL 4 on ISM level.